 We recommend that to skim in your reading exam, you should follow this process

 Scanning is reading rapidly in order to find specific facts.

 Keyword: rapidly.
 Remember this.

-We will make use of these reading types terms further on, as I explain specific IELTS reading tips.
+We will make use of these reading types terms further on, as I explain specific IELTS reading test tips.

-It is important to be be ready to be fast, focused and alert.
+It is important to be ready to be fast, focused and alert.
 You can’t allow yourself to be slow and relaxed.

 You should spend no more than 3 minutes skimming the passage for your test.
 It also advised to underline any important keywords that you see in the text that makes you understand the passage or sums up the context of the reading.

 In order to understand and remember the most important part of what you are reading say it in your own words in your head.
 Explain to yourself what you had just read.

 This mini-analysis helps you focus not on the words in front of you but on the ideas.